-The Leichtag Foundation (Leichtag) is a tax exempt foundation created to honor the legacy of Lee and Toni Leichtag through igniting and inspiring Jewish life, advancing self-sufficiency, and stimulating social entrepreneurship in costal North San Diego County and Jerusalem.
+The Leichtag Foundation (Leichtag) is a tax exempt foundation created to honor the legacy of Lee and Toni Leichtag through igniting and inspiring Jewish life, advancing self-sufficiency, and stimulating social entrepreneurship in coastal North San Diego County and Jerusalem.

-LF Villas, LLC (Villas), 3501 West Garry, LLC (West Garry), and LF Encinitas Properties, LLC (LF Encinitas) were formed for the purposes of engaging in the business of acquiring, owning, operating, financing, refinancing, leasing, holding for investment, and selling real property.
-Villas, West Garry, and LF Encinitas are all single member limited liability companies whose sole member is Leichtag.
-West Garry filed its final tax return as of December 31, 2013 and has been dissolved.
+LF Villas, LLC (Villas) and LF Encinitas Properties, LLC (LF Encinitas) were formed for the purposes of engaging in the business of acquiring, owning, operating, financing, refinancing, leasing, holding for investment, and selling real property.
+Villas and LF Encinitas are all single member limited liability companies whose sole member is Leichtag Foundation.